mattbierner/blog.mattbierner.com/_posts/2015-07-15-one-pixel-cinema.md

 {% include image.html file="blue-eye.jpg" description="It's funny how the colors of the real world only seem really real when you viddy them on the screen." %}

-If you only look at area, gray dominants the above image.
+If you only look at area, gray dominates the above image.
 But blue is the perceived color, at least for me.
 The centered, blue eye contrasts with the gray surroundings, making it stand out even more, and humans are naturally drawn to shapes such as eyes and faces.
 I did not find any libraries that tried to determine the perceived dominant color of images, but it would be interesting to investigate this further.

 # All Together Now
 I ran each method against every frame in *Eyes Wide Shut* to extract the 230,000 dominant colors of the film.
 I saved this data as Json and used the script from my *[Moby-Dick][moby-dick]* post to convert the data into images, one pixel per frame, left-to-right, eight hundred pixels wide and about three hundred pixels tall.